 - Foreign Language (2 credits in a single language other than English)

 - Fine Arts (1 credit in music, art, or drama); and,

 - Have academic records meeting one of the following:

-- A SAT score of 1200 (combined math and critical reading) or higher
+- SAT exam administered prior to March 2016: score of 1200 or higher (combined math and critical reading)

 - A composite ACT score of 26 or greater